-- Mythology Gag: Susan Foreman's birth name in the Doctor Who Expanded Universe is "Arkytior", which is Gallifreyan for "rose".
-The first Companions of both series were named Rose.'
+- Susan Foreman's birth name in the Expanded Universe is "Arkytior", which is Gallifreyan for "rose".
+The first companions of both series were named Rose.

 - Noodle Incident:

-- Precisely what the Doctor was doing at the Kennedy assassination, the eruption of Krakatoa and the day the Titanic set sail has never been explained, although the next episode does elaborate on the latter; apparently the Doctor ended up "clinging to an iceberg."
+- Precisely what the Doctor was doing at the Kennedy assassination, the eruption of Krakatoa and the day the Titanic set sail has never been explained, although the next episode elaborates on the latter; apparently the Doctor ended up "clinging to an iceberg".

-- Not Using the Z Word: For some reason (probably to avoid losing those not familiar with the series proper), the Autons are not called such.
-They are referred to as Autons in the credits, however.
+- Not Using the "Z" Word: For some reason (probably to avoid losing those not familiar with the series proper), the Autons are not called such.
+They are referred to as Autons in the credits, though.

-- Oh Crap: The Doctor, upon realising that Auton!Mickey's head is melting, which will stop him from tracing the signal back to the Nestene Consciousness.
+- The Doctor, upon realising that Auton!Mickey's head is melting, which will stop him from tracing the signal back to the Nestene Consciousness.